thestriver/frontendprojects/Background_Gradient_Generator/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
-It was built in practising the concepts I got from ZTM's DOM Manipulation section.
+It was built to practise the concepts I got from ZTM's DOM Manipulation section.
 Looking forward to creating more cool tools like this.

 Made with ❤